LeandroZipitria/Convergence/README.md

-# Long Run Price or Basket Convergence?
+# Assessing Long-Run Price Convergence in Retailing

-This folder has the code files for the paper "Long Run Price or Basket Convergence?" by Fernando Borraz and Leandro Zipitría.
+This folder has the code files for the paper "Assessing Long-Run Price Convergence in Retailing" by Fernando Borraz and Leandro Zipitría.

 The original database has information of:

 - an index of each store, product, time, city, and department (Uruguayan states)